Joel Berg built his career around refusing a comforting lie.

 Joel Berg belongs in this archive because he represents a distinctly Jewish tikkun olam pathway that deserves more than generic praise.
 He is not a philanthropist who wrote checks and not a symbolic activist who borrowed the language of justice for branding.
 He is a long-haul institutional advocate who kept hammering at one moral and policy problem from every angle available to him.

 The older AmazingJews piece admired him, but it left him floating in generic goodness.
-His real contribution lies in keeping hunger tethered to politics, budgets, and systems while never letting those abstractions obscure the daily indignity of not having enough to eat.
+His contribution lies in keeping hunger tethered to politics, budgets, and systems while never letting those abstractions obscure the daily indignity of not having enough to eat.

 That is harder work than inspiration, and more useful.